-Steps of a connection:
+Connection Steps:

-- 1. When your Raven X is powered on, it automatically searches for cellular service using HSUPA/HSDPA. - 2.
-Your Raven X establishes a PPP (Point to Point Protocol or "dial" up connection) link to your cellular provider network, also called registering on the network, and receives an IP address. - 3.
+- 1. Your Raven X establishes a PPP (Point to Point Protocol or "dial up" connection) link to the cellular provider's network, also called registering on the network, and receives an IP address. - 2.
 When your Raven X has received its IP address from your cellular provider, a connection to the Internet or the cellular network is also available for computers or other devices connected directly to the Raven X.

-The Raven X will perform routing for all internet traffic to and from the computers or other end devicese.
+The Raven X will perform routing for all internet traffic to and from the computers or other host devices.